What Are The Differences Between Religious Orders?

 9:30 PM, Lights Out

 Typically, orders that are more "contemplative", such as the Benedictines, tend to allot more time to community prayer, and have a more rigorous schedule (as shown above).
 Conversely, orders that are more "active", such as the Franciscans, Dominicans, or Jesuits, tend to allot more time to an apostolate (serving the community in some capacity).
-However, whether a religious community is more active or contemplative, they all share this fundamental component, that is; heart of their life is prayer; dedicated to a life of self-conversion and renunciation for the sanctification of the Church.
+However, whether a religious community is more active or contemplative, they all share this fundamental component, that is; heart of their life is prayer, and of self-conversion and renunciation for the sanctification of the Church.
 Every religious community in the world recites the same prayers of the Divine Office each day, breathing together in the same rhythm of prayer.
 According to Saint Therese, the existence of religious communities are so vital that, if one were to draw an analogy to the Mystical body of Christ, they would be considered the heart.
-Saint Faustina confirms this reality; "I learned that the world's existence is maintained by chosen souls; that is, the religious orders." -diary 1431 (This reality is all the more disconcerting for us today, with the number of religious sisters in the US plummeting by a figure of 120,000 just in the past forty years!)
+Saint Faustina confirms this reality; "I learned that the world's existence is maintained by chosen souls; that is, the religious orders."
+(This reality is all the more disconcerting for us today, with the number of religious sisters in the US plummeting by 120,000 just in the past forty years!)

 At first glance, such a schedule as the one shown above may seem repetitive and constricting.
-For those of us living in the world and still influenced by our utilitarian society, we may be tempted to think that nuns and monks are wasting their time.
-One might hear the argument; "Prayer is important, yes, but what are they doing to help the world?" (as if prayer is not the greatest act one can perform).
+For those of us living in the world and still influenced by a utilitarian wordlview, we may be tempted to think that nuns and monks are wasting their time.
+One might hear the argument; "Prayer is important, yes, but what are they doing to contribute to the world?" (as if prayer is not the greatest contribution one can perform).
 And yet, as Our Lord told Saint Faustina, more souls are saved through prayer and sacrifice alone than through missions and preaching.
 And it is precisely behind the walls of the enclosure that enables religious to accomplish this work of Christ, whether active or contemplative.
-It is in this rhythmic exchange of prayer, labor, and rest, that religious are liberated from the distractions of the world, and are able to devote themselves wholly to God alone.
-As Our Lord said, it was not Martha who chose the better part, occupying herself with many concerns, but Mary, sitting at the feet of her Jesus, lost in His gaze (Lk 10:42).
-This is the life of chosen souls, of alter-Magdalene's, whose gaze is centered on Our Lord in solitude and quiet contemplation, ready to die to self-love by degrees through the vow of obedience and a thousand small sacrifices for the salvation of souls.
-In this sense the schedule itself is a perpetual sacrifice of great merit, since the religious is bound to it by the vow of obedience, and cannot deviate from it unless given permission do to so.
-Sacrifice is, by design, inherent in the life of a religious, who unbeknownst to her, may live her life without ever seeing the fruits of her merits, or the countless souls she saves.
-Love conquers all.
-And religious life allows the soul to set its will on love alone.
+It is in this rhythmic exchange of prayer, labor, and rest, that religious are liberated from the distractions of the world, free to devote themselves wholly to God alone.
+As Our Lord said, it was not Martha who chose the better part, occupying herself with many concerns, but Mary, sitting at the feet of her Jesus (Lk 10:42).
+This is the life of chosen souls, of alter-Magdalene's, who, lost in the gaze of Our Lord through prayer, are lifted to greater heights where love becomes easy, ready to die to self-love by degrees through the vow of obedience and a thousand small sacrifices for souls.
+In this sense the schedule itself is a perpetual sacrifice of great merit, since religious are bound to it by the vow of obedience, and cannot deviate from it unless given permission do to so.
+Sacrifice is, by design, built in to the life of a religious.
+It requires the strength of a warrior, but his battlefield is the ordinary and mundane of daily life.
+It demands the mighty perseverence of a hero, who unbeknownst to him may spend his years never seeing the fruits of labor or the countless souls he saves.

 "O life so dull and monotonous, how many treasures you contain!
 When I look at everything with the eyes of faith, no two hours are alike, and the dullness and monotony disappear.
 The grace which is given me in this hour will not be repeated in the next.
 It may be given me again,